ArshRai17/cool-anemone/content/about.md

 *   developed a deep interest in the different ways people discover and process information

-*   Wrote and review several UI texts
+*   Wrote and review several product interface copy

 *   wrote and designed a wide variety of GUI and CLI based technical content